mroth/twitter-streaming-showdown/README.md

-# Comparing performance of Twitter Streaming API consumption libraries.
+# Comparing performance of Twitter Streaming API libraries
-Streaming data from Twitter is a a big part of what emojitrack-feeder does, so I want to compare the overhead of various Twitter Streaming API clients.
+Streaming data from Twitter at high volume is a a big part of what I do on a lot of my projects, most notably [emojitrack-feeder](http://github.com/mroth/emojitrack-feeder), so I wanted to compare the overhead of various Twitter Streaming API clients.

-My hopes is I will learn something about good options for future potential platform migrations for emojitrack-feeder, but also shed some light on areas of potential improvements in all the libraries, since I would love to see the overall ecosystem improve here.
+My hopes is I will not only learn something about good options for future potential platform migrations for emojitrack-feeder, but also shed some light on areas of potential improvements in all the libraries, since I would love to help the overall ecosystem improve as much as possible.

 Compared:

- - TweetStream (Ruby gem)
+ - TweetStream (Ruby gem) _[currently used by emojtrack-feeder in production]_
  - Twitter (Ruby gem)
  - node-twitter (NodeJS module)
  - Twit (NodeJS module)